 and the High School

-(detail in my next post)
+(a detail account of this school in my next post)

 One Year after Annexation